prisma/prisma1/examples/permissions/README.md

 This example demonstrates how to implement a GraphQL server with authentication and **permission rules** based on Prisma & [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).

+For more information on implementing a permissions system with GraphQL, you can also follow [this tutorial](https://www.prismagraphql.com/docs/tutorials/graphql-server-development/permissions-thohp1zaih).

 ## Get started

 > **Note**: `prisma` is listed as a _development dependency_ and _script_ in this project's [`package.json`](./package.json).
 This means you can invoke the Prisma CLI without having it globally installed on your machine (by prefixing it with `yarn`), e.g. `yarn prisma deploy` or `yarn prisma playground`.
 If you have the Prisma CLI installed globally (which you can do with `npm install -g prisma`), you can omit the `yarn` prefix.